 We don’t currently offer custom ring sizes unfortunately, so you’ll need to match up your measurements to the closest ring size that comes with the device you’d like.
 Some of our chastity kits come with a full range of ring sizes, so you’ll be able to experiment with the different sizes until you settle on the one that fits you the best.
 You can also change rings depending on the climate or temperature of the environment that you’re in.

 Most of our stainless steel chastity cages come with one back ring, so we recommend measuring yourself properly.
 Be patient and do it right the first time.
-If you’re between sizes and would like to order a second ring with your device please contact us here and let us know the following:
+If you’re between sizes and would like to order a second ring with your device you can order a new back ring here.

 Here are some top tips when you select your ring(s):